 - Ask the taxi to stop in a busy area and let you out if the driver makes you feel uneasy for any reason.

-- Don’t give out personal details when you are in the taxi to minimise lone working risks.
+- Don’t give out personal details when in the taxi to minimise lone working risks.

 Lone Worker Policy FAQs

 Is there any technology I could use to help ensure lone worker safety within my company?

 Yes!
 Lone worker apps can help protect lone workers, reduce lone worker risks, and make them feel safer when working alone and in isolation.
 Lone worker apps can be downloaded onto a mobile phone and work as a personal SOS.
 If you have members of staff that are travelling, working from home, or maybe have a medical condition, these apps are a fantastic way to keep in touch and can get tracked using a GPS signal in case of an emergency.
 Lone worker safety is an issue that can be minimised by having a good, well-thought-out process in place to ensure easy contact.

 What is a good lone working risk assessment example?